-Ice Hockey is a fast paced team sport placed on ice, requiring good levels of skill, speed, agility and endurance.
 Ice hockey made its first appearance at the 1920 Summer Olympics in Antwerp.
-Four years later, what is now known as the first Winter Olympics was held, and an Ice Hockey event was included.
-Women's ice hockey was added to the program in Nagano 1998.
+Four years later, what is now known as the first Winter Olympics was held, and an ice hockey event was included.
+A women's ice hockey event was added to the Winter Olympic program in Nagano 1998.
 It was also the first time the ice hockey competition was open to professionals.
-There is a men's and women's ice hockey event.
+There is currently two gold medals up for grabs in ice hockey - in men's and women's ice hockey.

-- In 1920, the first time Ice hockey was played at the Olympics, with Canada winning the gold medal with the United States second and Czechoslovakia third.
+- The first time Olympic Ice hockey was played was at the Summer Olympics in 1920, with Canada winning the gold medal and the United States second and Czechoslovakia third.

 - In St Moritz in 1948, the American Olympic Committee sent a hockey team, as did the American Hockey Association.
-As a consequence, the IOC barred either from being considered for a medal.
+As a consequence, the IOC barred both from being considered for a medal.

-- In Oslo in 1952, the Canadian ice hockey team won their seventh gold medal in eight Olympics - though it will be fifty years before they win another.
+- In Oslo in 1952, the Canadian ice hockey team won their seventh gold medal in eight Olympics - though it was fifty years before they won another.